18 Days in Germany: The Ultimate Land and River Journey

 Our hotel was Hotel Hirsch, and I can highly recommend this place.
 The property is well maintained, and our room was comfortable with all the necessary amenities.
 It’s a family-run gem that showcases rustic elegance.
 The interiors are a standout feature, with hardwood floors that creak when walked on and carefully crafted furnishings that give the space a timeless, authentic feel.
 The hotel has a lot of history, so if you visit, take a moment to look at the framed images along the main hallway.
 They’re a nice escape into a past world.

-My in-laws decided to take the castle tour, and they seemed to really enjoy it.
-My wife and I, on the other hand, weren’t feeling it.
-We had looked into it beforehand and weren’t all that motivated.
-So instead, we took our time wandering the grounds, soaking in the views, and stopped for some hot coffee and chocolate at the little outdoor shop.
-It turned out to be a nice, relaxed way to enjoy the castle and get some nice photos of the valley below.
+My in‑laws decided to take the castle tour and enjoyed it.
+My wife and I weren’t feeling it, we had looked into it beforehand and weren’t particularly motivated, so we spent the time wandering the grounds instead.
+We soaked in the views, snapped photos, and grabbed hot coffee and chocolate from the small outdoor shop.
+It turned out to be a relaxed, enjoyable way to experience the castle and the valley below.

 Partnachklamm Gorge, Grainau (gry-now)